Loving Someone With Anxiety Disorder

 Ask them helpful questions and reinforce positive affirmations

-If you know someone with anxiety, it’s often helpful to ask them, "What can I do to make you feel loved right now?"
+If you know someone with anxiety, it’s often helpful to ask them, "What can I do to help you feel loved right now?"
 When they're having an anxiety attack, instead of repeatedly asking, "Are you okay?" when they're clearly not, you can say helpful things like, "Focus on your breathing," or "You've been through this before, and you can do it again".
 Try to remember to ask yourself if what you are saying or doing is ultimately helpful, kind, and necessary.

 Remind them that you're in this together